oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

 	Therefore, if you change the existing ESXi hosts in the SDDC to use a different VLAN for the HCX component of the VMware environment, you should use [UpdateSddc](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/Sddc/UpdateSddc) to update the SDDC's `hcxVlanId` with that new VLAN's OCID.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the SDDC.
-* `initial_sku` - Billing option selected during SDDC creation.
-Oracle Cloud Infrastructure VMware Solution supports the following billing interval SKUs: HOUR, MONTH, ONE_YEAR, and THREE_YEARS.
+* `initial_sku` - The billing option selected during SDDC creation.
 [ListSupportedSkus](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus).
 * `instance_display_name_prefix` - A prefix used in the name of each ESXi host and Compute instance in the SDDC.
 If this isn't set, the SDDC's `displayName` is used as the prefix.

 	For example, if the value is `MySDDC`, the ESXi hosts are named `MySDDC-1`, `MySDDC-2`, and so on.